jpxoi/timeloop-frontend/README.md

 Given that we are using a self-hosted GitLab instance, we will need to configure [Vercel](https://vercel.com/) to use our self-hosted GitLab instance.

 Further instructions on how to configure [Vercel](https://vercel.com/) to use our self-hosted GitLab instance will be provided in the future.

+## OS Reccomendations

+There are no limitations on the OS you can use for this project.
+However, it is recommended to use **Linux** or **MacOS** instead of **Windows**.

+## Terminal Reccomendations

+Since the whole team is not fully familiarized with the terminal, you can use the following tools to make your life easier:

+It is recommended to use zsh instead of bash, since it has a lot of useful features that will make your life easier.
+However, you can use bash if you want.

+If you are using **MacOS**, you can use [iTerm2](https://iterm2.com/) instead of the default terminal.

+If you decide to use **zsh**, you can use [Oh My Zsh](https://ohmyz.sh/) to have a better terminal experience.

+To enhance the look of your terminal, you can use [Powerlevel10k](https://github.com/romkatv/powerlevel10k) to have a better looking terminal.

+Detailed instructions on how to install and configure these tools is available [here - Oh My Zsh + Powerlevel10k](https://dev.to/abdfnx/oh-my-zsh-powerlevel10k-cool-terminal-1no0).